Leandro Riedi: 2022: First Challenger title, Top 200 in singles, top 250 in doubles

 In March, he reached his first singles and doubles finals on the ATP Challenger Tour, both at the 2022 Challenger Città di Lugano, Switzerland.
 He also received a wildcard for the 2022 Geneva Open for the singles and doubles, partnering with Jakub Paul.
-In the same month, he also won the M25 tournament in Trimbach, Switzerland and in May another M25 in Notthingham, United Kingdom.
+In the same month, he also won the M25 tournament in Trimbach, Switzerland and in May another M25 in Nottingham, United Kingdom.

 In October, in doubles he won the Challenger tournament at Tiburon, California with Valentin Vacherot.
 In November, he won the 2022 HPP Open Challenger in Helsinki as a qualifier defeating Dimitar Kuzmanov and Jelle Sels, moving 80 positions up in the rankings, finishing the year in the top 200 at No. 197 on 21 November 2022.
 A week earlier, he reached the top 250 in doubles.
 The following week he won his next Challenger singles title in Andria, moving up 36 positions to No. 161 on 28 November 2022.

 2023: First ATP win, Masters debut

-He reached the top 150 on 9 January 2023 at world No. 135 following a final showing at the Challenger in Canberra, Australia.
+Riedi reached the top 150 on 9 January 2023 at world No. 135 following a final showing at the Challenger in Canberra, Australia.

 At the 2023 Open 13 Provence in Marseille, he recorded his first ATP win against Arthur Rinderknech.
 He lost to eventual champion Hubert Hurkacz.

 He made his Masters main draw debut in Indian Wells as a qualifier where he lost to Jack Draper.
 He reached a new career-high of No. 126 on 20 March 2023.

 In July at the 2023 Hopman Cup, Riedi upset world No. 6 Holger Rune in straight sets.

 In October, he received a wildcard for his home tournament the 2023 Swiss Indoors but lost to wildcard and eventual champion Félix Auger-Aliassime.